How to Kick-Start Your Food Storage Plan

 How often should I switch my food out?

-You should plan on switching out your food every 6 months to a year.
-This will ensure that your food is fresh and doesn’t go bad.
+You should switch out your food every six months to a year.
+This will ensure that your food is fresh and doesn’t go rancid.
 You can also rotate your food storage by using the oldest items first and then replacing them with new ones.
 This is called the “first in, first out” method.
+I understand the “best by” and “expiration dates.”
+This is a personal thing, and we must decide for ourselves.

 How much water should a person store?

 A person should store at least 1 gallon of water per day.
 I have always suggested to my readers that they store four gallons per person per day.
-This will ensure that you have enough water for drinking to stay hydrated, cooking to properly prepare meals, and sanitation so your personal hygiene is maintained.
+This will ensure that you have enough water for drinking to stay hydrated, cooking to prepare meals properly, and sanitation so your hygiene is maintained.
 You should also have a plan for how you will purify additional water if necessary.

 What are some other things I should include in my food storage plan?

-In addition to food and water, you should also include items like a can opener, eating utensils, plates and cups, a first aid kit, soap, and personal hygiene items, as well as clothes and bedding.
-You may also want to include items like a flashlight, radio, and extra batteries.
+In addition to food and water, you should include items like a can opener, eating utensils, plates, and cups, a first aid kit, soap, personal hygiene items, and clothes and bedding.
+You may also want to include a flashlight, radio, and extra batteries.

 More Food Storage Tips: